Pleated or Flat Front? Top or Side Pockets?

 LANKY Flat-front pants are a good choice for men with a lean body and a small rear.
-We created two of our fabrics in a slim fit style, called Axle, which is approximately 2 inches slimmer in the seat and thigh so you won’t have the bagginess many men complain about in the seat area.
-Unfortunately our Axle model is only available in a limited number of sizes.
+We recommend the Grant classic fit model under Shop by Style.
+We also created two of our fabrics in a slim fit style, called Axle, which is approximately 2 inches slimmer in the seat and thigh so you won’t have the bagginess many men complain about in the seat area.
+Our Axle model is only available in sizes below 42.

 And on the subject of Pockets...

-There’s no choice of where pockets appear on a pleated pant.
-Pockets are always on each side seam in all our Van and Tee models.
-With flat front pants, you have the option of pockets at each side seam (Grant) which is the more common style in stores today or the traditional Sansabelt style of 2 top western pockets (Bing and Par) which are pockets that appear just below the waistband at the top of each leg; they are horizontal and you put your hands into them, top down.
+On pleated slacks, pockets are always on each side seam.
+With flat front pants, you have the option of pockets at each side seam which is the more common style in stores today or at the top, just below the waistband above each leg; they are horizontal and you put your hands into them, top down.

-Some customers get upset if their pocket style is out of stock in their size, but often find that when they try a different style, they like it.
-If your lower half is the biggest part of your body and flat front slacks are best on you but we are out of the Grant model, consider the Bing style which gives a long unbroken look, especially without a belt.
+Some customers get upset if their preferred pocket style is out of stock in their size, but often find that when they try a different style, they like it.
+If your lower half is the biggest part of your body and flat front slacks are best on you, but we are out of the Grant model you typically order, consider the Bing style which gives a long unbroken look, especially without a belt.
 Many customers prefer the top pocket style because coins and other items don’t fall out and they are easier to get to.
 Golfers, on the other hand, need those side pockets to pop a golf ball into.
-Again, the same body can look good in more than one style but unless you buy and try, you\'ll never know.
+Again, the your body can look good in more than one style, but unless you buy and try, you'll never know.

-Keep in mind, there are no hard and fast rules.
-Consider your body type and go with what makes you feel and look good.
-And if you have any questions at all, we\'re here to help.
-Please call 844 475-2257 or e-mail email@example.com and we’ll do our best to get you as close as possible to the fit you want.
+Bottom line, there are no hard and fast rules; go with makes you feel and look good.
+And if you have any questions at all, we're here to help.